rikas-ahmed/student-registration-system/README.md

 *Multer: A Node.js middleware for handling multipart/form-data, primarily used for file uploads.
 *Nodemailer: For sending emails (e.g., registration confirmation).
 *Nodemon: A utility that monitors for any changes in your source and automatically restarts your server.

-## Project Structure
-The repository is organized into two main directories: student-registration-system/
-├── back-end/
-│   ├── controllers/         # Handles API logic (student, teacher)
-│   ├── middleware/          # Authentication middleware
-│   ├── models/              # Mongoose schemas (Student, Teacher)
-│   ├── routes/              # API routes (student, teacher)
-│   ├── utils/               # Utility functions (sendEmail, upload config)
-│   ├── .env                 # Environment variables example
-│   ├── package.json
-│   └── server.js            # Main backend server file
-└── student-registration-frontend/
-    ├── public/
-    ├── src/
-    │   ├── components/      # Reusable UI components
-    │   │   └── forms/       # Login/Signup forms
-    │   ├── services/        # API service calls (api.js)
-    │   ├── styles/          # Global CSS (Tailwind directives)
-    │   ├── App.jsx          # Main App component
-    │   ├── index.jsx        # React DOM rendering
-    │   └── routes.jsx       # Centralized route definitions
-    ├── .env                 # Environment variables example
-    ├── package.json
-    ├── tailwind.config.js
-    └── vite.config.js

-## Usage
-1.Access the application: Open your web browser and navigate to http://localhost:5173/.
-2.Home Page: You will land on the home page (or a redirect to a login page, depending on your routes.jsx configuration).
-3.Student Flow:

-*Click "Student Signup" to register a new student account.
-*After successful registration, you'll be redirected to the student login page.
-*Log in with your student credentials.
-*You will be redirected to the Student Profile page, where you can view/update your details and upload a profile picture.

-4.Teacher Flow:

-*Click "Teacher Signup" to register a new teacher account.
-*After successful registration, you'll be redirected to the teacher login page.
-*Log in with your teacher credentials.
-*You will be redirected to the Teacher Dashboard, where you can view, edit, or delete student records.